karlssberg/Motiv/docs/And.md

 ﻿# Logical AND `&`

-A logical AND operation can be performed on two propositions using the `&` operator `left & right` or alternatively using the And method `left.And(right)`.
+You can perform a logical AND operation on two propositions in two ways: using the `&` operator `left & right` or the And method `left.And(right)`.
-This will produce a new proposition that is the logical AND of the two propositions.
+Both approaches produce a new proposition that represents the logical AND of the two input propositions.
-When evaluated, both operands will be evaluated, regardless of the outcome of the left operand—in other words, it is not _short-circuited_.
+When evaluating the resulting proposition, both operands will be evaluated, regardless of the outcome of the left operand.
+In other words, the logical AND operation is not short-circuited.

 For example: